 - Dr. Jennifer Grenz, Medicine Wheel for the Planet: A Journey Toward Personal and Ecological Healing

-Throughout my website, you will notice some slight changes to language and formatting that you might not be used to.
-This is purposeful.
-My main goal is to connect people with the natural world around them, and to take ownership over their place in it.
 Some examples of these changes include the capitalization of certain nouns, along with the added identifier of “relative” or “relations” (Plant relatives), the subtle addition of “personhood” among otherwise person-less creations (i.e. asking Who is this? instead of What is that?), and in some cases the ‘re’-naming of certain creations (i.e. The Standing Relatives, meaning Trees).

-This is called “geo-tagging”, and it has an effect on our environment.
 When people see these beautiful places, they often times feel a sense of urgency to visit.
 This is wonderful, when it is done respectfully.

 All too often, we have seen our National Parks and National Forests disrespected by humans who do not follow Leave No Trace principles and who do not conduct themselves with respect for the land that they journey on.
 This leads to destruction of delicate ecosystems for the sake of an Instagram picture.

 In other cases, the photographs shared are images of ceremony of some kind.
 Please understand that I have been given permission to capture and share these photographs with you.
-Please also understand that this doesn’t automatically issue license to the viewer of these images to knowledge of these practices, or where they take place.
+Please also understand that this doesn’t automatically issue license to the viewer of these images to intimate knowledge of these practices, or where they take place.
 Some areas are simply off-limits and belong under the stewardship of their Indigenous keepers.
+Please view respectfully.